‘Not everything that is faced can be changed, but nothing can be changed until it is faced.’ – James Baldwin

 The kind of therapy I offer is not like an advice service – I won’t be directly telling you how I think you should improve your situation or acting like an expert on your life.
 Instead, we will work together as a team to flesh out what you are going through, bringing you to a deeper awareness and understanding of your thoughts, feelings, actions and plans for change.
 I will support you in making your own decisions.

 If you are open to it, we can also incorporate some element of therapeutic writing to our work together.
 This might be in the form of journaling to further your self-discovery between sessions and then bringing that material into our work, or through my introducing you to specific creative/reflective writing exercises and techniques that I think you might find beneficial.
 I will always be guided by you on this, though.
+You can read more about this side of my work in the ‘Writing Therapy’ section of this site.

 Finally, you may be unsure of what the difference is between ‘counselling’ and ‘psychotherapy.’
 The terms are frequently used in conjunction with each other and are often interchangeable, but some argue that ‘psychotherapy’ is the better description for deeper, more long-term work.
 Either way, the confidential, trusting and supportive nature of the relationship is the same.